PaddlePaddle/docs/docs/guides/flags/memory_en.rst

 Note
 -------
-If you set this flag, the memory size set by FLAGS_fraction_of_gpu_memory_to_use will be overrided by this flag, PaddlePaddle will allocate the initial gpu memory with size specified by this flag.
+If you set this flag, the memory size set by FLAGS_fraction_of_gpu_memory_to_use will be overridden by this flag, PaddlePaddle will allocate the initial gpu memory with size specified by this flag.
 If you don't set this flag, the default value 0 will disable this GPU memory strategy.
 PaddlePaddle will use FLAGS_fraction_of_gpu_memory_to_use to allocate the initial GPU chunk.